Firewalls¶

 If you are comfortable administering a firewall, we would encourage you to read the following tutorials for their respect Linux variants.
 Ubuntu’s UFW (Uncomplicated FireWall) is very simple to use, though making sure you leave SSH access open is crucial (and often missed by first time UFW users) so you do not lock yourself out of your virtual machine.

-How to Set Up a Firewall with UFW on Ubuntu 20.04 is a good initial tutorial for setting up UFW.
+We recommend How to Set Up a Firewall with UFW on Ubuntu 20.04 as a good initial tutorial for setting up and learning how to use Uncomplicated FireWall (UFW).

 The Redhat variants are a little less user friendly.